 3. Deep Brain Stimulation

-This probe is connected to a stimulator device that’s then implanted in your chest.
-It transmits painless electrical pulses to interrupt the signals from the thalamus that might be causing the tremors.
+In severe cases of tremors after stroke, deep brain stimulation may be used.
+During this surgical procedure, doctors insert a long, thin electrical probe to the region of the brain causing the tremors.
+This probe is connected to a stimulator device that’s then implanted in the chest.
+The probe then transmits painless electrical pulses to interrupt the signals from the brain that might be causing tremors to occur.

 Understanding Tremors After Stroke